I spend a lot of time in my kitchen which means a visit my pantry often. The only downside is that it isn’t always

 Whether you have a walk-in pantry or a closet pantry, you most likely have shelves to work with.
 Below, I listed some items that will help you organize everything from baking ingredients to soup cans.

 A while back, I was invited to the TODAY Show to share some of my favorite products to help me adhere to my New Year’s resolutions.

 When they asked me for my top pick, I shared these Lock and Lock Easy Containers because they help me keep all my baking ingredients in order.

 They have an open top that allows you to reach right in to grab what you need in an instant.

-If you’re looking for one for your pantry, I recommend the Catch All.
+I especially love this basket that can work perfectly in the pantry.
 You can fill it with snacks, coffee pods, or even kitchen tools that don’t fit in your drawers.